Fuasmattn/style-dictionary-playground/README.md

 - tokens/web
   - `tokens.css`

-The `preset.js` file can be included in the tailwind.config presets array to use the generated design tokens.
+The `preset.js` file is included in the tailwind.config presets array to use the generated design tokens.

+Run `npm run dev` to start the next-demo project using the generated tailwind config.